Snoozing and losing

 Thanks in advance for your help!

 - Go the distance.
 Place the alarm clocks further away from you, so you have to get up to turn them off.
-If you have a smartphone, there are a number of apps that require you complete a number of tasks before the alarm will turn off.
+Taking those extra steps might just be what you need to stay out of bed and keep from falling back asleep.

-- You may find that drinking a glass of cold water can help wake up in the morning, even more so than a cup o' joe!
+- Order a wake-up call (from nature).
+You may find that drinking a glass of cold water helps you wake up in the morning, even more so than a cup o' joe!